yangh567/level4-project/src/manual.md

 Part 4 : To see the classification result of top 1 frequently mutated driver gene in specific cancer using feature extraction of sbs sig weights obtained from cancer classification

-(This is instruction of running the research file of using top 10 weighted sbs signature in the cancer to classifiy on the top 1 frequently mutated driver gene in that cancer to validate the idea that sbs signatures might be infeasible to predict on the gene mutation status in that cancer)
+(This is instruction of running the research file of using top 10 weighted sbs signature in the cancer to classify on the top 1 frequently mutated driver gene in that cancer to validate the idea that sbs signatures might be infeasible to predict on the gene mutation status in that cancer)

-1. Run classify_cancer_type_pytorch.py under "src/single_top_driver_gene_prediction" to performing the training of classifier on the cancer and evaluate on the model as well as extracting signature weights using "python classify_cancer_type_pytorch.py".

-2. Run classify_gene_type.py under "src/single_top_driver_gene_prediction" to performing the training of classifier on the gene mutation status and evaluate on the model as well as extracting sigature weights using "python classify_gene_type.py".
+1. Run "python classify_gene_type.py" under "src/single_top_driver_gene_prediction" to performing the training of classifier on the single top driver gene's mutation status and evaluate on the model as well as extracting sigature weights.